cilium/cilium/Documentation/install/upgrade.rst

           selfLink: /api/v1/namespaces/kube-system/configmaps/cilium-config

-After adding the options, manually save the file with your changes and install the `ConfigMap` in your cluster.
+After adding the options, manually save the file with your changes and install the `ConfigMap` in the ``kube-system`` namespace of your cluster.

 ::

-        $ kubectl apply -f ./cilium-cm-old.yaml
+        $ kubectl apply -n kube-system -f ./cilium-cm-old.yaml

 As the `ConfigMap` is successfully upgraded we can start upgrading Cilium ``DaemonSet`` and ``RBAC`` which will pick up the latest configuration from the